lukaszmadrzynski/Website-Update/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: >-
-          "The expertise and knowledge of the teachers go far beyond what we experienced.
+          "The expertise and knowledge of the guides go far beyond what we experienced.
 The topic of sustainability will continue indefinitely, and seeds of love have already been planted in the hearts of our children."